cnabio/duffle/docs/104-claims.md

 - High probability of [uniqueness](https://github.com/ulid/javascript)
 - Sortable by time.
 The first 48 bits contain a timestamp

 Compared to a monotonic increment, this has strong advantages when it cannot be assumed that only one actor will be acting upon the CNAB claim record.
+While other unique IDs are not meaningfully sortable, ULIDs are.

+### Parameters

+The parameter data stored in a claim data is _the resolved key/value pairs_ that result from the following transformation"

+- The values supplied by the user are validated by the rules specified in the `bundle.json` file
+- The output of this operation is a set of key/value pairs in which:
+  - Valid user-supplied values are presented
+  - Default values are supplied for all parameters where `defaultValue` is provided and no user-supplied value overrides this

 ### How is the Claim Used?